1960s: Popular culture

+Color television became very popular throughout the decade, as networks expanded color broadcasting, making television an even more influential part of American popular culture.

-Six Olympic Games were held in the 1960s, Squaw Valley and Rome in 1960, Innsbruck and Tokyo in 1964, Grenoble and Mexico City in 1968 (all during the Cold War).
+Six Olympic Games were held in the 1960s, Squaw Valley and Rome in 1960, Innsbruck and Tokyo in 1964, Grenoble and Mexico City in 1968.

+The folk revival, led by performers like Bob Dylan, Joan Baez, Pete Seeger, and Phil Ochs, became closely associated with civil rights activism and anti-war protest movements.

+The superhero boom of the decade saw in media and popular culture, TV series like Batman, The Green Hornet, The Marvel Super Heroes, and Spider-Man were more popular.

+The 1960s art scene was shaped by Pop art, led by artists such as Andy Warhol and Roy Lichtenstein, blending mass media imagery with fine art.

 The 1960s were the height of the Space Age and space aesthetics in popular culture.
 In 1969, humans landed on the Moon for the first time.

-The superhero boom of the decade saw in media and popular culture, TV series like Batman, The Green Hornet, The Marvel Super Heroes, and Spider-Man were more popular.

 The counterculture movement dominated the second half of the 1960s, its most famous moments being the Summer of Love in San Francisco in 1967, and the Woodstock Festival in upstate New York in 1969.
 Psychedelic drugs, especially LSD, were widely used medicinally, spiritually and recreationally throughout the late 1960s, and were popularized by Timothy Leary with his slogan "Turn on, tune in, drop out".
 Ken Kesey and the Merry Pranksters also played a part in the role of "turning heads on".
 Psychedelic influenced the music, artwork and films of the decade, and a number of prominent musicians died of drug overdoses (see 27 Club).
 There was a growing interest in Eastern religions and philosophy, and many attempts were made to found communes, which varied from supporting free love to religious puritanism.